The Best Ways to Use Your Year-End Bonus Check

 You might be saving a specific amount each week, month, or paycheck.
 Putting some or all of your bonus towards the goal can cut a huge amount of time off of your timeline.

 Using your bonus towards one of these goals is also a great way to get back on track.

 If you wanted to take a vacation but had a bad month or two and forgot to save for it, this is your opportunity to get back on schedule.

 If you have multiple goals in mind, take the time to consider which are most important to you.
 You don’t have to commit all of your money to a single goal.

-You can split it between multiple goals so you can get closer to accomplishing each of them.
+You can split it between multiple goals or savings accounts so you can get closer to accomplishing each of them.

 Don’t Forget About Taxes

 One thing that many people fail to think about is taxes.